Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 • Store condiments, sauces, and other jars on a turntable to avoid having to dig through your fridge to find something in the back and prevent items from being forgotten about for months.

-• Use freezer-safe storage containers to group similar items like red meat, chicken, or kid-friendly foods in your freezer.
+• Use freezer-safe storage containers to group similar items like meat, chicken, or kid-friendly foods in your freezer.
 Store food with the earliest expiration date in front so you use it first.

 How to Declutter Under the Sink